olivrverhelst/assignments/Lab1/README.md

 The second part of the lab is implementing three different versions of a queue.
 The three queues are [IStringQueue](./UiS.Dat240.Lab1/Queues/IStringQueue.cs), [IObjectQueue](./UiS.Dat240.Lab1/Queues/IObjectQueue.cs) and finally [IGenericQueue<T>](./UiS.Dat240.Lab1/Queues/IGenericQueue.cs).
 You should first implement the IStringQueue, since then it would be much easier to implement the last two queues as well.
 Then the object queue should be implemented and lastly, we are going to implement the GenericQueue.

 The FIFO queue (First in First out) implementations should use a [C# Array](https://docs.microsoft.com/en-us/dotnet/api/system.array?view=net-5.0) as the data storage.
 C# arrays are fixed size which means the code must handle automatic growth of the array to accommodate more elements.
 [Dynamic Arrays](https://en.wikipedia.org/wiki/Dynamic_array) and [Circular buffers](https://en.wikipedia.org/wiki/Circular_buffer) can be nice starting points for the queue implementation.

+**Only use the an array, integers, functions, loops and checks like if for the internal of the queues.
+You should not use anything from the System.Linq.* namespace for the queue implementation.
+This is to get to know C# without using all the advanced features that C# has to offer**

 The queue should have the following functionality: